 Friday 9:00 PM - 10:00 PM

-Dr. Henry Zhang is an adjunct professor at ITU while working as a senior staff engineer at Sandisk Inc. He leads a team of logic designers on RTL and functional verification effort.
-Dr. Zhang was previously served as a lead Engineer for the switch fabric subsystem at Allegro Networks.
+Dr. Henry Zhang is a Senior Staff Engineer at Sandisk Inc where he leads a team of logic designers on RTL and functional verification effort.
+Dr. Zhang was previously a lead engineer for the switch fabric subsystem at Allegro Networks.
 He has filed three patents on chip architecture and algorithms.

-He received his doctorate in physics from the University of Texas at Austin.
-At the University of Texas, Dr. Zhang wrote his dissertation covered experimental and computational atomic/molecular physics.
+He received his doctorate in physics from the University of Texas at Austin where he wrote his dissertation on experimental and computational atomic/molecular physics.
 His research expertise is in logic design, digital systems architecture, and memory architecture and design.
 He holds a Master’s in Computer Science and Engineering from the University of California at Santa Barbara and Bachelor’s in Physics from Peking University.

-Dr. Qing Zhu splits his time working at ITU and as a full-time CAD manager at eveRAM Technology Inc. He is a professional in CAD methodology, EDA tools for VLSI high-speed, and affordable low-power chips.
-Starting his career in 1995 working for Intel as their Senior CAD engineer, SanDisk as CAD Manager and Senior Staff CAD engineer, and several semiconductor startups.
+Dr. Qing Zhu splits his time working at ITU and as a full-time CAD Manager at eveRAM Technology Inc. He is a professional in CAD methodology, EDA tools for VLSI high-speed, and affordable low-power chips.
+He began his career in 1995 working for Intel as their Senior CAD engineer, SanDisk as CAD Manager and Senior Staff CAD engineer, and several semiconductor startups.
 Dr. Zhu currently is the CAD Manager for Spin Transfer Technologies in Fremont, CA running the CAD/IT environment and automation/EDA flows for MRAM chips.